stratoit/internship_2018/README.md

 ## Understanding this repository

 Instead of providing direct instructions, we have provided instructions in important sub-folders explaining the files in that folder.
-This folder contains a PDF file **DOCUMENTATION** explaining our project in detail, along with two other folders **USING** (*containing all the important code files*) and **TESTING** (*containing files just used for testing or codes which do not work/are not used/are yet to be fully implemented*).
+This folder contains a PDF file **DOCUMENTATION** explaining our project in detail, along with two other folders **MAIN** (*containing all the important code files*) and **TESTING** (*containing files just used for testing or codes which do not work/are not used/are yet to be fully implemented*).
  Check these folders out.
 Each of them contains a separate README.md file which will help you further.

 ## Hardware requirements